SHUB-8/Bank-of-Anthos-AI-AGENTS-/docs/LOCAL_DEVELOPMENT.md

-# Local Development Setup
+# Local Development Setup (Minikube)

-This guide provides instructions for setting up the Bank of Anthos application for local development, including all microservices and the conversational AI agent.
+This guide provides step-by-step instructions for running the Bank of Anthos application locally on Minikube, including all microservices and the conversational AI agent.

 ## Prerequisites